Skip to main content

 Complete OAuth

 3ngram is its own OAuth 2.1 authorization server — there is no third-party identity provider in the token path.
-The client discovers the OAuth metadata, registers itself, and opens the consent page.
+The client discovers the OAuth metadata, identifies itself via CIMD or dynamic registration, and opens the consent page.
 Approve the two scopes and tokens are issued.
 See the Quickstart for the step-by-step flow.

 3